 Used according to prescription, patients who use RESTASIS® report a noticeable increase in tear production, as opposed to those using steroid drops or tear duct (punctal) plugs.

-The AcrySof® IQ ReSTOR® IOL is an intraocular lens that provides good near, intermediate and distance vision for patients who want to significantly decrease their dependence on glasses or contacts after undergoing cataract surgery.
+The PanOptix® Trifocal intraocular lens is a type of lens implant used in cataract surgery to provide good near, intermediate and distance vision for patients who want to significantly reduce their dependence on glasses or contacts after cataract surgery.

 Selective Laser Trabeculoplasty (SLT)